 There is no denying it; salespeople are naturally competitive, which is what makes them so good at what they do!
 Competitions can really motivate a sales team if done right.
 As opposed to giving individuals commissions for their good sales results, you may be surprised as to just how successful the creation of a healthy rivalry can be.

 A competition does not have to be in-depth, creating more work to monitor and manage.
-A simple leaderboard system can work wonders and really encourage those in your team whom are falling behind and can really motivate and fire them up.
+A simple leaderboard system can work wonders and really encourage those in your team whom are falling behind and can fire them up.
 The key is providing regular visibility to the Leaderboard or whatever you choose.
 The competitor fire won’t burn if no one sees the standings!
+No one wants to be at the bottom…

 If you want to motivate your sales team with money, and that kicks their production into high gear, by all means do it!
 But if you aren’t seeing the results you expect, don’t just raise the commissions and hope that works.
 Consider the idea that they are motivated differently and test a few ideas to see what reward best resonates.
 It won’t be hard to see what incentives work – either sales improve, or they don’t!